Welcome to the world of entrepreneurship and your Design and Pitch Challenge in STEM.

 1. Understand the Challenge and Your Users

-Read Article - Read Your Challenge and watch Video - Setting the Stage with Your Challenge Champion .
+Read Article - Read Your Challenge - Power Me Up and watch Video - Setting the Stage with Your Challenge Champion .
 Be sure you have a clear understanding of the problem.
 Then do some market research to identify and understand the users - the people or organizations who need a good solution to this problem.
 What do users need in a solution?
 Why?
 What’s wrong with the solutions they have now?

 2. Research, Design, Test, and Refine Your Solution